mihneagogu/nofile/README.md

 *The building of the makefile is very fast, given that it's doing the building in a multithreaded fashion, using the CHashMap crate from cargo (big thanks to the creator of that), so it's suitable for big projects.
 For optimal performance make sure your entry point is in the same folder as the one where your entry points are, or relatively close

+Additional improvements would be mixing kernel threads with Rust's green threads.
+Right now even if the program is multi-threaded, the threads are rust-specific threads, therefore all syscalls (e.g opening a file) will halt the whole program.
+Mixing kernel threads with green threads would make only the threads associated with the specific kernel thread which is opening the file freeze, instead of trapping the whole program while a syscall is processed.
+However, this optimization is beyond the scope of this project.